Healthy Homes Assessment Napier South

 Napier South Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Napier South and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory throughout Napier South and New Zealand rental homes where it is reasonably practicable to put in.

-• Private landlords and property managers should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes